momonala/hyperscope/README.md

 Specifically, Hyperscope firmware and software allows for 3 features:

-- (TO DO) manual operation of the X and Y movers on the stage, plus both focus rings
 - (TO DO) autmated scanning and photography of a slide
     - image stitching for hyper-resolution panaramics of the entire slide
     - (TO DO) focus stacking for increased depth of field imagry of samples